Trevor Tordjman on The Next Step Tour Across Canada

 Thanks for taking the time to talk to us Trevor, good luck on the tour!

-Click here for all the HIT THE FLOOR TOUR details and don’t forget to watch THE NEXT STEP, which airs Fridays at 7 p.m.
+Fans are encouraged to check HIT THE FLOOR TOUR details and don’t forget to watch The Next Step, which airs Fridays at 7 p.m.
 ET/PT on Family Channel!